Tarantula (film): Home media

 The film was first released on DVD by Universal Studios on April 3, 2006.
 Universal later re-released the film as a part of its boxed set The Classic Sci-Fi Collection, which features four other classics: (The Incredible Shrinking Man, Monster on the Campus, The Monolith Monsters, and The Mole People).
 It was last released on September 27, 2013.
 The German region B Blu-ray from Koch Media features both a 1.33:1 (Academy ratio) and a 1.78:1 widescreen version of the film.
 Shout!
 Factory released a region A Blu-ray April 30, 2019.
 It features audio commentary by Tom Weaver, Dr. Robert J. Kiss, and David Schecter.

 In popular culture

-A clip from the movie is used in Coogan's Bluff (1968).

 Tarantula and lead actor Leo G. Carroll are referenced in the lyrics of "Science Fiction/Double Feature", the opening song of the musical stage production The Rocky Horror Show and its 1975 film adaptation.

-The film was featured on the MeTV show Svengoolie on January 15, 2022.